awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 Amazon ES regularly releases system software updates that add features or otherwise improve your domains\.
 The console is the easiest way to see if an update is available\.
 For a history of service software updates, see [Release Notes](release-notes.md#release-table)\.

-Previously, we deployed these updates on an automatic, rolling schedule\.
-This schedule meant that a feature update you were looking forward to might arrive on your domain later than you hoped—or at an inconvenient time\.

-Now when new service software becomes available, you can request an update to your domain and benefit from new features more quickly\.
+When new service software becomes available, you can request an update to your domain and benefit from new features immediately\.
 You might also want to start the update at a low traffic time\.

 Some updates are required, and others are optional\.
 If you take no action on required updates, we still update the service software automatically after a certain timeframe \(typically two weeks\)\.
 Your domain might be ineligible for a service software update if it is in any of the states that are shown in the following table\.